novaprova/novaprova/doc/manual/intro.rst

 Introduction
 ============

-What is Novaprova?
+What is NovaProva?
 ------------------

-Novaprova is a new generation unit test framework for C and C++ programs.
+NovaProva is a new generation unit test framework for C and C++ programs.

-Novaprova starts with the well-known xUnit paradigm for testing, but extends some concepts in new directions.
-For example, Novaprova organises tests into trees rather than xUnit's two-level "suite and test" approach.
+NovaProva starts with the well-known xUnit paradigm for testing, but extends some concepts in new directions.
+For example, NovaProva organises tests into trees rather than xUnit's two-level "suite and test" approach.

-Most importantly, Novaprova is designed using real world experience and modern technologies to make it much easier to write tests, and much easier to discover subtle bugs in the System Under Test, bugs that unit other test frameworks miss.
-Novaprova's mission is to make testing C and C++ code as easy as possible.
+Most importantly, NovaProva is designed using real world experience and modern technologies to make it much easier to write tests, and much easier to discover subtle bugs in the System Under Test, bugs that unit other test frameworks miss.
+NovaProva's mission is to make testing C and C++ code as easy as possible.

-Why Create Novaprova?
+Why Create NovaProva?
 ---------------------

-At the time Novaprova was first written, the author had a day job working on a large C (K&R in some places) `codebase
+At the time NovaProva was first written, the author had a day job working on a large C (K&R in some places) `codebase
 <http://git.cyrusimap.org/>`_  which was in parts decades old.
 This code had *zero* buildable tests.
 The author created hundreds of